roman-milk/roman-milk.github.io/the-black-wedding.md

+===

- ****** The Black Wedding ****** byTheTalkMan© Mandy gulped, looking down at the ground.
+Mandy gulped, looking down at the ground.
 Was she serious?
 Did Zack expect these kind of things from her?
 Looking away from Vanessa, she didn't see the older woman snap her fingers to get Trina's attention, and soon enough a hard drink was placed in front of the nervous wife, which she eagerly gulped down.

  "Hon, don't worry, it's a bit uncomfortable at first, but you will learn to love it.
 Trust me," Vanessa assured knowingly, conveying the pleasures of anal sex to the young bride.
 "And beyond that, you need to keep your body in tip-top shape.
 Keep your butt nice and pert.
 And make your wardrobe revealing.
 He's your husband.
 He wants to see your body, and he likes knowing you will give it to him.
 Show off what you have."